Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-2 - Run SAP application servers on two or more VMS
+### SAP-2 - Run SAP application servers on two or more VMs using VMSS Flex

 **Category: Availability**